kyverno/KDP/proposals/resource_cache.md

 An optional `namespace` can be used to only cache resources in the namespace, rather than across all namespaces which is the behavior is a namespace is not specified.

-The JMESPath is optional and is applied to add a resulting subset of the resource data to the rule context.
+The JMESPath is also optional and is applied to add a resulting subset of the resource data to the rule context.

 Note that Kyverno will only cache matching resources that have the label: `cache.kyverno.io/enabled: "true"`.